-The Castle Windy Trail is a shady respite from the often brutal and never-ending sun of Cape Canaveral National Seashore, a canopied path that takes you through coastal zones of saw palmetto, live oak, sable palm and eastern red cedar.
+The Castle Windy Trail is a shady respite from the often brutal Cape Canaveral National Seashore, a canopied path through coastal zones of saw palmetto, live oak, sable palm and eastern red cedar.

 Directly across the park road from Lot #3, you’ll see the tree-covered tunnel entrance to the Castle Windy Trail.

-Very little sun penetrates the thick vegetation for the entire half-mile length of the trail, which ends at a picnic table, next to an Indian midden and small beach with a magnificent view of Mosquito Lagoon.
+Very little sun penetrates the vegetation for the entire half-mile length of the trail, which ends at a picnic table, next to an Indian midden and a small beach with a scenic view of Mosquito Lagoon.
 A midden is a hill of shells where once-resident Timucuan Indians cast their waste into a pile.

-Along the trail, there are markers to help you identify the flora and fauna you are experiencing.
-(You can pick up a trail guide at the Visitor Center to accompany you on your hike).
+Along the trail, there are markers identifying the flora and fauna you are experiencing.
+(Pick up a trail guide at the Visitor Center for your hike).

 Here the vegetation thickens even more, allowing for more fertile soil and moisture that supports hammocks of live oak (marker 6), sable palm (marker 7) and eastern red cedar (marker 8).

 Possibly the coolest spot for me was the “resurrection fern” that grows on the limbs of the live oak (marker 9).
 The resurrection fern is almost like a moss, but it is not parasitic (doesn’t feed off the tree) but rather it’s an air plant that feeds off the moisture in the air.

 Another surprise was the wild coffee, closely related to the cultivated version, and yaupon, which the Indians used to brew a ceremonial tea.
 (Markers 10 and 11)